dbalduini/Play-ReactDynamo/README.md

 This is a plugin for Play 2.2, enabling support for AWScala, but with an Asynchronous & Non-Blocking implementation.

-## Add ReactiveMongo to your dependencies
+## Add ReactDynamo to your dependencies

 ```scala
 libraryDependencies ++= Seq(